I’ve tried to answer as man y commonly asked massage questions below along with my massage policies for treatment.

 Cash is preferred but I also accept Debit and Credit cards along with Apple/Google Pay.

-• How much will the therapist ask me to take off?
+• How much will the therapist ask me to undress?

 • Will the therapist stay in the room?